MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/find-hardware-submission.md

 ## Keyword Search

 You can search for drivers by driver attributes using the keyword search.
-When you type an ampersand (**\@**) in the search box, the dashboard displays a list of the usable attributes.
+When you type an at sign (**\@**) in the search box, the dashboard displays a list of the usable attributes.

 ![Screenshot of the Drivers page in the hardware dashboard, with an ampersand entered into the text box.
 A list of available attributes shows under the ampersand.](images\ampersand-search.png)